 If you do not have one of GCSE English, Mathematics or Science we offer a list of what we do and do not accept as equivalent qualifications: it is found here.

 The office postal address is KNSTE C/O Shaw Education Trust, Kidsgrove Secondary School, Gloucester Road, Kidsgrove, ST7 4DL.
-Our teaching sessions and office spaces are primarily based at The Learning Hub, Shaw Education Trust Head Office which is based on the site of Kidsgrove Secondary School (ST7 4DL).
+Our teaching sessions and office spaces are primarily based at The Learning Hub at Shaw Education Trust Head Office which is based on the site of Kidsgrove Secondary School (ST7 4DL).

-I want to apply to Keele and North Staffordshire Teacher Education but I live out of the county?
+I want to apply to Keele and North Staffordshire Teacher Education but I live outside of the county?
 Would this be a problem?

 There are no restrictions about where you live.
 However, there is an expectation that you would be able to travel easily to and between our partner schools (please look at our partnership schools section in this website).
 We expect our Trainee Teachers to travel up to a maximum of one hour and fifteen minutes to reach a partnership school based on the starting point for the journey being their term time address.
 Schools start early in the day and finish late, so you will need to bear this in mind when you are planning to apply to us.

-No, Keele and North Staffordshire Teacher Education selects your schools for you.
-Your circumstances are taken into account in this process.
-Current placement schools can be found here.
-The placement schools do vary from year to year.
+Keele and North Staffordshire Teacher Education selects placement schools.
+Transport, commitments and circumstances are all taken into account in this process.
+A list of our current placement schools can be found here.
+Please note, this list is not exhaustive and placement schools do vary from year to year.

 SCITT is a type of teacher training course – SCITT programmes are school-based teacher training programmes.
-A PGCE is an academic qualification – A Postgraduate or Professional Graduate Certificate in Education.
+A PGCE is an academic qualification – A Postgraduate Certificate in Education.
 Our programme combines the best of both school-based and academic practice.
-We are very pleased to offer an integrated PGCE within our SCITT course.
+We are very pleased to offer an integrated PGCE within our SCITT course and also a QTS only route.

 Click here for more information on training options from the DfE.